zumasys/docs/site/docs/jbase/jql/conversion-processing/field-number-(fmc)-operand/README.md

 where:

-- field-number is the number of the field (FMC) which contains the required value.
+- **field-number** is the number of the field (FMC) which contains the required value.
-- R specifies that the value obtained from this field is to be applied repeatedly for each multivalue not present in a corresponding part of the calculation.
+- **R** specifies that the value obtained from this field is to be applied repeatedly for each multivalue not present in a corresponding part of the calculation.
-- RR specifies that the value obtained from this field is to be applied repeatedly for each subvalue not present in a corresponding part of the calculation.
+- **RR** specifies that the value obtained from this field is to be applied repeatedly for each subvalue not present in a corresponding part of the calculation.

-## Note:
+## Note

 > The following field numbers have special meanings:
 >
 > - 0 - Record Key
 > - 9998- Sequential record count
 > - 9999 Record size in bytes

-### EXAMPLES
+### Example

 ```
 A;2